Who we are

 The prevailing “wisdom” was that GE foods were “substantially equivalent” to conventional foods.
 We have since learned that even small differences in the genetic makeup of food can lead to unexpected human health risks.
 Because organic farmers are not allowed to plant GE seeds, nor use GE crop inputs, choosing organic is the only sure way to avoid GE food risks.

-Decrease your Intake of Unnecessary Hormones and Antibiotics.
+Decrease your Intake of Unnecessary Antibiotics and Synthetic Drugs.

 Give Farm Animals a Healthy Measure of Respect.